clarklindev/threejourney/53-react-three-fiber-create-a-game/README.md

 - provide 'restart' function to the button onClick
 - calling restart() function will set the phase in the store to "ready"
 - when phase is 'ready', Player.jsx which is subscribing to phase and checking if its "ready" -> calls its own reset()

+### Timer
+- we want timer to start as soon as player interacts with keys ie when phase ==="playing"
+- stop when marble reaches the end of the level phase="ended"
+- reset timer to 0.00 when user restarts level
+- NOTE: DO NOT SAVE ELAPSED TIME IN STORE, AS STATE UPDATES (on each frame) TRIGGER UNECESSARY RE-RENDERS
+- FIX: when phase==='playing', save the start time; when phase==='ended', save the end time, calculate total time
+- add startTime and endTime to global store
+- in start() and end() can track time with Date.now()
+- in Interface() do the calculation BUT Interface is not R3F, its react.
+- create a ref for Time element
+- R3F gives us addEffect hook that can be used outside of `<Canvas>` (synchronous with useFrame())
+- Interface.jsx: `import { addEffect } from "@react-three/fiber";`
+- only want to call AddEffect once, so use useEffect() and call addEffect() with a cleanup function.
+- get access to the state - dont have access to updated values from above eg. restart and phase, as its at the time of creation useEffect() is using and called only once at start
+- in addEffect() we need to access the store state, but not in the usual reactive way - can call getState on useGame(): `const state = useGame.getState()`

 ```js
 // player